RYNEQ/tg-channel-loader/README.md

 * [termcolor](https://pypi.python.org/pypi/termcolor) module
   * `sudo -H pip2 install termcolor` on Debian/Ubuntu will install it

-*Note: You need to join the channel before running the script*
+**Note: You need to join the channel before running the script**

+## Usage

+1. Run `telegram-cli` as deamon with `json`  response on desired port: here I used 2391

+        telegram-cli -W -k tg-server.pub -D -vvv -d -E -R -C -P 2391 --json
+2. Run Script on desired channel e.g. this will same all images of `somechannel` in a templorary directory:

+        ./loadImages.py 2391 @somechannel $(mktemp -d)

 ## ToDo:

 * add support for medias other than photos
+* add error management